Run Control Group Version 2 on Oracle Linux

 WantedBy=multi-user.target' > foo.service

-2. Copy the foo.service script to where systemd scripts are located and set the proper permissions.
+2. Copy the foo.service script to the default systemd scripts directory and set the proper permissions.

 sudo mv foo.service /etc/systemd/system/foo.service